 Dr. and Mrs. Finlayson had 3 daughters; Ruth, Donna and Susan.

-Dr. Finlayson practiced in Toronto and St. Catharines before moving to Dallas, Texas in 1951.
+Dr. Finlayson practiced medicine in Toronto and St. Catharines before moving to Dallas, Texas in 1951.
 The Finlayson family resided at 642 Genoa Street in Dallas.

 Dr. Finlayson and his family returned to Ontario and he was the first Superintendent of the Ontario Hospital School in Cedar Springs when it opened on the 7th of June 1961.
 The Huronia Regional Centre in Orillia was overcrowded and the Ontario Hospital School (also known as the Southwestern Regional Centre) was built to relieve some of the pressure on the Huronia Regional Centre.
-Dr. Finlayson had concerns that enough fully trained staff was not immediately available to accommodate the 1200 patients that the facility was constructed for.
+Dr. Finlayson had concerns that there weren’t enough fully trained staff to accommodate the 1200 patients that the facility was constructed for.
 He made sure that the hospital was not rushed into accepting all the applicants until the staff was properly trained and able to care for the patients.
 Only 390 patients were admitted in the first year the Ontario Hospital School was opened.